tekknolagi/tekknolagi.github.com/watching.md

 * Verifying your whole register allocator too hard?
 No problem, just [write a verifier for a given allocation](https://cfallin.org/blog/2021/03/15/cranelift-isel-3/) and abort if it fails.
 This also lends itself nicely to fuzzing for automatically exploring large program state spaces.
 * [Copy and Patch](https://fredrikbk.com/publications/copy-and-patch.pdf) (PDF) compilation, which generates pretty fast code very quickly
+  * Related: [Deegen](https://arxiv.org/abs/2411.11469), which gives you an interpreter and a JIT with caching and other goodies
 * [Egg](https://egraphs-good.github.io/), and more broadly egraphs, for program IRs
 * [Implementing a Toy Optimizer](https://www.pypy.org/posts/2022/07/toy-optimizer.html) and union-find in general
 * (To-be-written) Using Z3 to prove your static analyzer correct